ApostropheEditor/Apostrophe/README.md

 Uberwriter
 ==========

+# About

 Uberwriter is a GTK+ based distraction free Markdown editor, mainly developed by Wolf Vollprecht.
 It uses pandoc as backend for markdown parsing and offers a very clean and sleek user interface.

+# Contributions and localization

+If you want to help to localize the project, just join us at [Poeditor](https://poeditor.com/join/project/gxVzFyXb2x) Any help is appreciated!

+# Running and building it

 To use uberwriter, please make sure you have some dependencies installed: